ikmMaierBTUCS/Numeral-decomposer-1.0/README.md

 # Numeral-decomposer-1.0

+For testing, use the Numeral-decomposer-1.1, it contains also this version. https://github.com/ikmMaierBTUCS/Numeral-Decomposer-1.1

 We present a performance analysis of a numeral decomposer.

 From the languages accessible in https://www.languagesandnumbers.com/site-map/en/ we parsed all numerals up to 1000, and from the languages accesible in https://pypi.org/project/num2words/ we parsed numerals up to 1000 and a sample of numerals up to 27206.